ion2088/firedust/README.md

 - **Integration Options**: Deploy to Slack or integrate via API into your apps.
 - **Real-time Training**: Add your data and train the assistant in real-time.
 - **Dynamic Context Recall**: Assistants utilize past conversations and user-added data to generate responses, clearly referencing the specific data sources used in their answers.
+- **Function-Calling Abilities**: Expose your own functions (tools) that the model can call to augment its capabilities.
 - **Group Chat**: Support for both group and one-on-one interactions.
 - **Privacy and Security**: Chats are private, with data encrypted both in transit and at rest.
 - **Asynchronous Support**: Fully supports asynchronous programming.